iitgoa-ml/probstats/README.md

 ## Apps Overview

 Below is detailed documentation for each app.
-Follow this format for consistency.

 ------------------------------------------------------------------------